Flash3r01/GainerBot/data/schnitzel/USAGE.md

 user.

-Schnitzel gives you the ability to create a small minigame for a user.
+Schnitzel gives you the ability to create a mini game for a user.
 You can easily create multiple "Schnitzels" a user has to find, to get to a reward.
 Schnitzels will be found by a defined phrase that the user has to input.